 Product level options and addons

-Whether you want to start simple or with the full set of product features and options, Whalebone is there for you.
+Whether you want to start only with basic product features or with the full set, Whalebone is there for you.
 We do Security for B2C and B2B, off-net protection, parental & content control, MSSP, enterprise security or infrastructure DNS & security.
-With Whalebone technology you can build up your VAS security portfolio road map.
+With Whalebone technology, you can build up your VAS security portfolio road map.

 Which segment is the best to start?